cansik/mediapipe-osc/README.md

 ### Face Mesh
 tbd

+### Examples

+Currently there are very basic receiver examples for processing.
+Check out the [examples](examples) folder.

 ### About
 Example code and documentation adapted from [google/mediapipe](https://google.github.io/mediapipe/solutions/) OSC sending and examples implemented by [cansik](https://github.com/cansik)